 Montenegro had a mine and unexploded ordnance problem on border areas with Croatia and Albania.
-There were certain minefields around border crossing Debeli Brijeg and Ravni Brijeg on the south state border between Montenegro and Croatia.
+There were certain minefields around border crossings Debeli Brijeg and Ravni Brijeg on the south state border between Montenegro and Croatia.
 Other suspected areas were located in municipalities Plav and Rožaje on the border between Montenegro and Albania.

 What we do